blmoor/blmoor/pages/about-eaeocs.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---
-{% include feature/jumbotron.html objectid="blmoor166" %}
+{% include feature/jumbotron.html objectid="blmoor166" heading="About EAEOCS" text="Education Association of East Oktibbeha County Schools %}

 # Who is EAEOCS?